opencurriculai/data_science_curriculum/docs/about.md

 <!-- ???+ question "What is the vision behind the Open Data Science Curriculum?" -->

-The vision of this initiative is to help solve the problems discussed in the [problems and challenges with learning data science in 2022](../Curriculum) section.
+The vision of this initiative is to help solve the problems discussed in the [challenges with learning data science in 2022](../curriculum) section.
-This curriculum is a very basic first step towards that goal.
+This curriculum is a first step towards that goal.

 ### Short Term